Why is cash flow important to a small business?

 Cash flow management when dealing with customers can sometimes be more reliable than dealing directly with businesses.
 Especially if you are starting an online business with an e-commerce element.
 Your customers can buy your products or services online and you receive the money instantly.

 However, there are other factors that could affect your cash flow when selling directly to consumers.
-For example, you may have periods of low sales due to seasonality, issues with offloading stock or unforeseen challenges such as increased travel restrictions due to Covid-19.
-Many retailers have suffered because of these new enforcements by the Irish Government.
+For example, you may have periods of low sales due to seasonality, issues with offloading stock or unforeseen business challenges that can affect your sales and ability to get cash in.

 - You need to determine what the cash needs of the business are.

-- Each business will have fixed costs – for example, rent, insurance, phone, internet
+- Each business will have fixed costs – for example, rent, insurance, phone, and internet

 - There are variable costs too – for example, taxes, VAT and PRSI liabilities and operational expenses

 - Prepare a cash flow statement and look at what costs can be cut.
 Don’t worry if you don’t know how to prepare one, there is great software we recommend.

 - Challenge some of your existing costs.
 For example, can wages be cut?
 Can you reduce or postpone non-essential purchases?